-Viking cupcakes topped with gum paste viking helmets are the perfect sweet treat for your favorite warrior.
-This tutorial shows you how to make viking cake decorations out of gum paste.
+Viking cupcakes topped with How to Train your Dragon cupcake toppers are the perfect sweet treat for your favorite warrior.
+This tutorial will show you how to make these edible viking helmet cupcake toppers out of gum paste.

 The Viking shield cookies weren't the only thing I made for Frog Prince Paperie's How to Train Your Dragon party.
-I also got to make these incredibly cool, amazingly awesome edible viking helmet cupcake toppers!
+I also got to make these incredibly cool, amazingly awesome viking helmet edible cake toppers!
 (I'm too proud of how these turned out to be modest here).

 (Photo by Frog Prince Paperie)